 And it’s all thanks to one woman: Anna Amalia.

 She almost singlehandedly changed the course of events in Europe.
 Duchess Anna Amalia of Brunswick-Wolfenbüttel was the ninth child of an important aristocratic family.
 In 1756, she married the Duke of Saxe-Weimar-Eisenach, Ernst August II Konstantin.

 Two and half years later, her husband died leaving her with an infant son, Karl August.
 Anna Amalia proved adept at filling her husband’s shoes and ruling as regent for her son for the next 17 years.
 Yet Anna Amalia’s love was not politics – it was art.
 She was herself an accomplished composer during the period when she served as

-But Anna Amalia is important today for what she did in Weimar.
+But Anna Amalia is important today for what she did here.
 Beginning with her reign as Regent, the age of Classical Weimar began.
 She envisioned her court filled with the greatest cultural and intellectual minds ever assembled.
-She drew luminaries from around Europe and propelled Weimar onto the world cultural stage.
+She drew luminaries from around Europe and propelled the city onto the world cultural stage.

 Most notable in her court were Johann Wolfgang von Goethe and Friedrich Schiller.
 Their sculptures stand before the German National Theatre honoring their legacy.
 Later luminaries such as Franz Liszt, Richard Strauss and Friedrich Nietzsche came to Weimar.